yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 Building on a solid foundation of existing infrastructure, in this semester project I added multiple features to the Rust-frontend of Stainless.
-Some are more small improvements for the programmer, others really introduce new possibilities like the immutable references, the implementation blocks and especially the type classes.
+Some are just small improvements for the programmer, others really introduce new possibilities like the immutable references, the implementation blocks and especially the type classes.